 States where Caesars Sportsbook is live

 In early August 2021, Caesars Sportsbook replaced the William Hill brand online in several states.
 In those states, listed below, what was the William Hill sportsbook is now the Caesars Sportsbook.
 All the accounts are the same and existing William Hill customers did not have to change anything or sign up for a new account.
 Prior to August, Caesars Sportsbook was only available online in New Jersey, Pennsylvania and Nevada.
-It is expected that Caesars will continue phasing out William Hill in additional states and will expand to new states throughout 2021 and 2022.
+Caesars quickly replaced William Hill with its Caesars Sportsbook brand in every state where it has a presence.

 |Florida||Isle Pompano Casino||TBD|